anywhichway/watchlight/README.md

 ## Change History

 Reverse Chronological Order

+2022-04-25 v1.1.2b Optimized `subscribe`, made more conformant with `RxJs`.
+Deleted kitchensink example since there are now many more structured examples and it was out of date with API.
+Many `RxJs` operators added and unit tested, but yet to be documents.
+This release has seen some performance degradation in rules.
+Should be able to optimize back in.

 2022-04-20 v1.1.1b Modified naming to be more consistent with `RxJs`.
 Added a range of `RxJs` operators.
 Corrected issue where `bubbles` and `defaultPrevented` were ignored on events.